Watch this 7-minute video for a full background:

 Authorities are terrified about the prospects for deflation given the unprecedented debt burden at all levels of society in the U.S. Fed Governor Ben Bernanke is on record as saying the Fed has a printing press and will use it to combat deflation if necessary.
 Other nations are following in the U.S.’s footsteps and global money supply is accelerating.
 This is very gold friendly.

-6. Existence of a Huge and Growing Gap between Mine Supply and Traditional Demand
+6. The existence of a Huge and Growing Gap between Mine Supply and Traditional Demand

 7. Mine Supply is Anticipated to Decline in the next Three to Four Years.